skip to main content

 Step 4: Wait while the equipment reboots.

-If you’re too far from your router, your internet may cut in and out as Wi-Fi signals struggle to reach your device.
+Wi-Fi signals weaken over distance, so if you’re too far from your router, your internet may cut in and out as Wi-Fi struggles to reach your device.
 Obstructions between your device and router may also cause intermittent disconnections.

 Pay attention to your device’s Wi-Fi signal meter to see where your Wi-Fi signal gets weak and disconnects.
 Take note of areas where you disconnect while moving around, and pay attention to what stands between you and your router in those areas.